YanKlInnomme/FoundryVTT-k4lt/README.md

 ## Licenses

-This digital adaptation is unofficial content from KULT: Divinity Lost, licensed under the [Helmgast Content Policy](https://helmgast.se/en/meta/fan-content-policy).
+This digital adaptation is unofficial content from KULT: Divinity Lost, authorized by [Helmgast content policy](https://helmgast.se/en/meta/fan-content-policy).
 In addition, this project includes:

-- **Content and logo**: [Kult Divinity Lost] (https://kultdivinitylost.com/) is © 2021 Cabinet Licensing LLC.
+- **Content and Logo**: KULT and associated logos, characters, names and likenesses are trademarks or registered trademarks of Cabinet Licensing LLC.
+[Kult Divinity Lost](https://kultdivinitylost.com/) is developed and published by Helmgast AB.
+Used with permission.
 All rights reserved.
 Portions of this project protected by this copyright may not be distributed commercially or freely.
 This includes illustrations, logo and text covered by copyright.

 - **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).